-'''

-#5 IMAGE+TEMPLATE/@103 USE+MANAGE #0

-'''
+#5 IMAGE+NET/@103 INFO+MANAGE+DELETE

-This rule grants the user with ID 5 the right to perform USE and MANAGE operations over all Images and Templates in the group with id 103.
+This rule grants the user with ID 5 the right to perform INFO, MANAGE and DELETE operations over all Images and VNets in the group with id 103.

-The rule is split in four components, separated by a space:
+The rule is split in three components, separated by a space:

-- User component is composed only by an ID definition. - Resources is composed by a list of '+' separated resource types, '/' and an ID definition. - Rights is a list of Operations separated by the '+' character. - Zone is an ID definition of the zones where the rule applies.
-This last part is optional, and can be ignored unless OpenNebula is configured in a federation.
+- User component is composed only by an ID definition. - Resources is composed by a list of '+' separated resource types, '/' and an ID definition. - Rights is a list of Operations separated by the '+' character.